 Rating what you’re looking for in a new team member across the three parameters of values, behaviors, and activities will allow you to define both the core of your culture and the additions you’re looking to bring into it through your new hire.

-Tip: be outspoken in your 1-5 ratings for each word.
-While a lot of words have merit, only rate the ones high that truly differentiate you as a company or that would truly make your candidate stand out.
-Give the other words a low score.
+Tip: Be strict with your 1-5 ratings for each word.
+While you’ll find merit in a lot of the words listed, assign high scores only to the ones that truly differentiate you as a company or that would truly make your candidates stand out.
+Give all other words a low score (1 or 2).

-Doing so will lead to more differentiated scores among your candidates, allowing you to identify those that will truly help your team build the culture you desire.
+Doing so will lead to greater differentiation among candidate scores, allowing you to better identify the candidates that will help you build the team and culture you desire.